7 Costly Mistakes to Avoid When You’re Paying Off Credit Card Debt

 There’s really only one way to get out of credit card debt: by paying off the balance.
 But there are plenty of pitfalls along the way to make the payoff more costly than it needs to be.

-With balances continuing to climb — credit card balances in the U.S. rose $13 billion between the second and third quarter in 2019 — it’s in your best interest to do everything you can to put a dent in debt that costs you in double-digit interest rates every month.
+It’s in your best interest to do everything you can to put a dent in debt that costs you in double-digit interest rates every month.

 We’re here to help you avoid the most common — and costly — errors people make when getting out of debt.
 Let it help you make the best money decisions during your climb.